Frequently Asked Questions . . .

 “What travel and lodging expenses are involved?”

-Lodging expenses are simply the cost of the hotel room for however many nights Patrick needs to spend away from home to accommodate the needs of the hosting parish or conference.
+Lodging expenses are the cost of the hotel room for however many nights Patrick needs to spend away from home to accommodate the needs of the hosting parish or group.
 This is typically one or two nights, depending on when he can arrive and leave (e.g., when an event starts in the morning, he will need a room the night before as well as the night of the event).
-Meals associated with his travel to, from, and during a speaking visit are also part of the expense.
+Meals associated with his travel to, from, and during an event are also part of this expense.

-In the unlikely event of bad weather, plane delays, or some other unforeseen obstacle that prevents Patrick from maintaining his scheduled travel itinerary, the hosting parish, conference, or group will also cover whatever additional reasonable travel and lodging expenses (e.g., an additional night in a hotel, meals, rental car) may become necessary for him to expeditiously complete his travel to and from an event.
+In the event of bad weather, plane delays, or other unforeseen obstacles that prevent Patrick from maintaining his scheduled travel itinerary, the hosting parish, conference, or group will also cover whatever additional reasonable travel and lodging expenses (e.g., an additional night in a hotel, meals, rental car) may become necessary for him to expeditiously complete his travel to and from an event.

 “How do I check for available dates on Patrick’s calendar or find a seminar taking place in my area?”

-If you’d like to plug in to an existing seminar by hosting a one-night seminar at a parish near a currently scheduled event, please check Patrick’s event calendar for details and then contact us at your convenience.
-We’ will be happy to make the arrangements.
+If you’d like to plug in to an existing seminar by hosting a one-night seminar at a parish near a currently scheduled event, please check Patrick’s event calendar for details and then contact Peggy Fedorovich, his event coordinator, by e-mail or by phone at 919-345-0477.

 “How long in advance should I start planning a seminar?”